-Ridesharing is a current example of the growing peer-to-peer marketplace that is changing how many of us live, work, shop, and even travel.
+Ridesharing is a current example of the growing peer-to-peer marketplace.
+It’s changing how many of us live, work, shop, and even travel.

-In fact, traveling is one of the best reasons to use a peer-to-peer service like ridesharing, because it offers what every traveler is looking for: flexibility and affordability.
+In fact, traveling is one of the best reasons to use a peer-to-peer service like ridesharing.
+It offers what every traveler is looking for: flexibility and affordability.
 Another bonus?
 It gets you up close and personal with the locals.